Organ Donation and Religion

 FACT: All major religions in the U.S. support donation as a final act of compassion and generosity.

-In the United States, there are 110,000 people waiting for a lifesaving organ transplant.
+In the United States, there are more than 100,000 people waiting for a lifesaving organ transplant.
 Giving the gift of life is a very personal decision, one factor that might affect your decision is your faith.
 Did you know: All major religions in the U.S. support donation as a final act of compassion and generosity.

 You can find statements and teachings on organ, eye and tissue donation from some religions below.
 If you have further questions about your religion and donation, please speak with your faith leader for more guidance.